-- Strengthening capacity of local organizations
+- Increasing the capacity of local organizations, and

 - Improving service delivery in basic education and strengthening the health system.

-- Citizens felt more informed and engaged
+- Citizens felt more informed and engaged, and

 - Citizens felt that government transparency and accountability were improved.

-This achievement illustrates the importance of adaptive programming and locally owned solutions.
-Originally, LEAD was tasked to work with LGAs to drill new boreholes to increase access to water.
-However, it was discovered that lack of access was not because of too few boreholes, but due to improper maintenance of the existing boreholes.
-LEAD empowered local community structures to take on this problem by training Ward Development Committees on repair and maintenance.
-Five years later, with no support from the project, these Committees live on under local leadership.
+LEAD’s adherence to its core objectives provided a strong return on investment in the form of sustainable and quantifiable improvements in services.
+For example, originally, LEAD was tasked to work with local government authorities to drill new boreholes to increase access to water.
+However, the LEAD team discovered that the lack of access was not because of too few boreholes, but due to improper maintenance of the existing boreholes.
+LEAD then worked to empower local communities to tackle this problem by training Ward Development Committees on borehole repair and maintenance.
+Five years later, even after the LEAD project closed, these Committees continue under local leadership.